Shrivis/T-rex_bot/README.md

 # T-rex_bot
-Automation of chrome t-rex game using pyautogui.
+Automation of chrome t-rex game using PyAutoGui.
-The code is optimised for 1366X768 screen size and works on http://www.trex-game.skipser.com/ game. anyone can easily calibrate the above bot for any t-rex game by changing location variables accordingly.
+The code is optimized for 1366x768 resolution and works on http://www.trex-game.skipser.com/.
-This is not an AI it does not uses any neural networks or evolution.
-It's a simple beginner friendly code written withing 100 lines.
+Anyone with decent coding skills can easily calibrate the above bot for similar games running on any screen size by scaling a few variables.
-Kindly don't expect freaking amazing results.
+It's not some AI bot running using a convolution neural network.
+It's a simple beginner-friendly code written within 100 lines.
+Don't expect freaking amazing results.